Author: Dr Delwyn Dyall-Smith FACD, Dermatologist, Australia, 2010.

 The skin lesions may be solitary or multiple, arranged in lines or across folds of skin.
 They are:

 Malakoplakia of the tongue usually causes a feeling of something in the throat affecting swallowing or a lump.
 Pain may be associated.
 Symptoms may be present for days, weeks or months.
 On examination, the single lesion is a yellow, pink or tan coloured soft tumour mass up to 4 cm in diameter, usually located on the base of the tongue.

 The diagnostic feature is the presence of von Hansemann cells containing Michaelis-Gutmann bodies.
 These intracellular bodies stain positively for calcium and iron and, when fully developed, they resemble an owl's eye.

 Bacterial culture will determine which organism is involved.

 Many tongue and skin lesions are biopsied or excised initially on suspicion of cancer or other unusual forms of inflammation.
 Wide surgical excision is not usually recommended.

 Additional treatment is usually required as recurrence can occur after surgery.
 Options have included:

 Malakoplakia of the skin or tongue in isolation has an excellent prognosis.
-In some cases, there has been spontaneous resolution.
-However, approximately 25% of cases with skin lesions have associated internal organ involvement which can affect outcome.
+In some cases, there have been a spontaneous resolution.
+However, approximately 25% of cases with skin lesions have associated internal organ involvement, which can affect the outcome.

 © 2019 DermNet New Zealand Trust.